 21 November – 3 December 2020 (12 nights / 13 days)

-Starts in Windhoek on the morning of the 21st November 2020 from late morning arrival flights.
-Tour ends in Windhoek on the afternoon of the 3rd December 2020 in time for afternoon flights back to Johannesburg (and evening transcontinental flights).
+Starts in Windhoek on the morning of the 21st November 2020 / 23rd November 2021 from late morning arrival flights.
+Tour ends in Windhoek on the afternoon of the 3rd December 2020 / 6th December 2021 in time for afternoon flights back to Johannesburg (and evening transcontinental flights). *Note that we have added an extra night at Waterberg Wilderness Lodge to the 2021 itinerary.
 Please check with us before booking any flights.

 2020: ZAR 60 150 per person sharing, ZAR 3 970 single supplement